lizmat/raku-all-modules/flussence/Text-Tabs-Wrap/README.md

 lines; it doesn't join short lines together. `fill` reformats entire blocks of text, similar to vi's `gq` command.

-## Current status (2014-08-02)
+## Current status (2015-05-26)

-Has been tested on a recent Rakudo (`2014.07-91-gf5d1870277b9`) running on MoarVM, with a few known test failures marked as TODO.
+Requires Rakudo >= `2014.05`.
+There are a few known test failures marked TODO, and as of this writing a whole bunch of internal p6 regex errors have appeared everywhere.
+I'm not sure what causes those, sorry.
+You're on your own.

 This code is in maintenance mode and not fun to hack on, so if you think you can do better it might be a good idea to start fresh.